 Teeth grinding and clenching in children is an orthodontic-related issue that can cause many problems for a child's oral health.
-Our BC and Alberta orthodontists explain how this can occur, and how early intervention and treatment can help.
+Our BC orthodontists explain how this can occur, and how early intervention and treatment can help.

 What is Teeth Grinding & Clenching?